 Special Additions has relationships with a number of qualified contractors that we have worked with for many years.
 We would be happy to recommend one of them to you for your renovation and installation.
 Your Special Additions designer will oversee the entire project and work hand in hand with the contractor from the initial conversations to the very end of the install.

 You are also more than welcome to use your own contractor.
-We will supply your contractor with all the information that they will need to do the install project and we are always available for questions regarding the install.
+We will supply your contractor with all the information that they will need to install your project and we are always available for questions regarding the project.

 In addition to the tips below, our friends at Medallion offer a cabinetry maintenance guide in PDF form.